 - If you drive, you have to park a short walk from the fissure, and again, with the rain, we were content eating our sandwiches and driving on.

-- Bruarfoss Waterfall: Yes, more beautiful waterfalls in Iceland!
-But this one is a bit more secluded, and spectacular.
+Yes, more beautiful waterfalls in Iceland!
+But this one is a bit more secluded and spectacular.

 - From the silfra fissure, we stayed on route 361 and then veered onto route 365.
 This next waterfall is easily in my top 5 choices of what to see in Iceland (and that’s saying a lot cause there are SO many awesome spots!)!
-Before the trip, I had read about a waterfall in Iceland that wasn’t part of the main Golden Circle route that the tour buses don’t stop at, but with a little work, you could find it.
+Before the trip, I had read about this waterfall in Iceland that wasn’t part of the main Golden Circle route that the tour buses don’t stop at.
+But with a little work, you could find it.

 - After a short and very muddy walk, we came across the most vibrant blue water I’ve ever seen.
 Of course, the introvert in me was especially happy that we had the falls to ourselves with no tourists, but also the contrast of colors was just wonderful.
 If you can find Bruarfoss, I highly recommend it – but please be respectful of the community.

-- Geysir: Next up along the Golden Circle Route in Iceland, we stopped to see the Geysirs – which was, as expected, filled with tourists.
+Next up along the Golden Circle Route in Iceland, we stopped to see the Geysirs.
+As expected, it was filled with tourists.
 October is by no means busy season in Iceland, so I can’t imagine how crowded it must be in the summer!
-We stopped long enough to see the main Geysir erupt a few times, and then got back on the road.
+We stopped long enough to see the main Geysir erupt a few times and then got back on the road.

 - If you’re hungry or thirsty, there’s a cafeteria here, and a gift shop.
 There was also a hotel for people looking to stay nearby.

-- Gulfoss Waterfall: The last main attraction in this direction is Gulfoss – one of the largest and most beautiful waterfalls in Iceland, often surrounded by beautiful rainbows.
+The last main attraction in this direction is Gullfoss – one of the largest and most beautiful waterfalls in Iceland, often surrounded by beautiful rainbows.
 There is a story that a love affair happened with a man and woman who had to wade through to get to the other side to be together.
 Sounds dangerous….
 It’s a short walk out to see the waterfall, but it’s well worth it.

 By this point along the Golden Circle Route in Iceland, we were tired of the sightseeing and ready to get to our hostel in Selfoss.
-We skipped the secret lagoon hotsprings, we stopped briefly at the Kerið crater – literally paid, walked up, said “hey, you wanna walk around or down there?
+We skipped the secret lagoon hot springs.
+We stopped briefly at the Kerið crater – literally paid, walked up, said “hey, you wanna walk around or down there?
 No?
 Cool, me neither” and got back in the car.
 And now it was time to find our hotel and relax.

 Spending the Night in Selfoss